asterisk/github-actions-stale/README.md

 If set to `true`, only the issues or the pull requests with an assignee will be marked as stale automatically.

 Default value: `false`

+#### json-config

+This action has a lot of individual options that can be set.
+If you need to set them from an external source, like actions variables, it can be a lot of work.
+Instead you can create a single JSON document with all of the options you want, save it as a single actions variable, then specify it here like so:

+`json-config: ${{ vars.STALE_ISSUE_CONFIG }}`

+When executed, the action will take the individual option defaults first, then apply the JSON document over them, then apply any individual options specified.

 ### Usage